jorgeazevedo/hello-world/README.md

 # Hello, world!

-This is version 1.1 of a simple hello world program whose purpose is not to illustrate how to program, but what to do after the program is finished.
+This a simple hello world program whose purpose is not to illustrate how to program, but what to do after the program is finished.
 Namely, how to publish a piece of software under the GPL and package it for distribution in Debian systems.

 ## Dependencies